nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect**: How to show list

 - **Alternative 1 (Current choice)**: Print them out individually on the listpanel
+  - Pros: Easy to scroll through
+  - Cons: Might look cluttered to some users

 #### Design considerations